thenativeweb/crew/README.md

 ### Stopping a container

-To stop and automatically remove a running container, call the `stop` function and provide the name of the container.
+To stop and automatically remove a running container, call the `stopContainer` function and provide the name of the container.

 ```javascript
 dockWorker.stopContainer('myContainer', function (err) {